rimmius/GELO/README.md

 GELO

-PHP-ish syntax flavor on top of erlang VM.
+JavaScript-ish syntax flavor on top of erlang VM.

+Look into example.gelo for usage.

+@gustehn
+#GELO